wzslr321/flutter_guide/README.md

 ### Before start

-I really recommend to get basic knowledge in <b> Dart </b> language before before proceeding with this guide.
+I really recommend to get basic knowledge in <b> Dart </b> language before proceeding with this guide.
 Trying to learn Flutter without any knowledge of the Dart lang is very common mistake, which makes it harder.
 <br/>
 Here are two sites I do recommend to get started with: